School of Dentistry Alumni Association

 Dental Informatics is integrated throughout the curriculum of the School of Dentistry.
 Academic technology includes: lecture halls, presentation rounds rooms, audio and video recorded lectures, eportfolios, a custom website for rounds presentations, and an Informatics lab equipped with computers and document scanners for student use.
 Healthcare technology is available to students throughout the dental clinic and preclinical areas consisting of an electronic health record, digital radiology (2D and CBCT), digital and intra-oral cameras, and electronic dental and drug resources available at each operatory.
 Dental Informatics topics, such as secure and productive use of technology, are addressed within didactic presentations and small group, hands-on presentations.

 Dental Informatics also features dental operatories equipped for dental research and continuing education.
 These resources are available for use of students, faculty, staff and community dentists.

 This office is the primary source for student enrollment and financial services information and assistance.
-Once a student is admitted to the university, this office is available to help students through Marquette processes and serves as a resource for questions about registration, student financial aid and student accounts.
+Once students are admitted to the university, this office is available to help them through Marquette processes and serves as a resource for questions about registration, student financial aid and student accounts.
 For more information, visit the Marquette Central website.

 Marquette University Police Department